jenniferksun/surf-2019/README.md

 # surf-2019

-Currently working on getting a fully simulated model of robots in the ARCL blackroom.
+Currently working on simulating movement of the ARCL spacecraft simulator in the ARCL space room using ROS Melodic and Gazebo 9.
+Can currently model movement of the spacecraft using keystrokes.